413x5/mx-wcc24-rs/token-manager-contract/README.md

 1. To issue tokens:
    - Call `issue_token_snow` with desired amount and optional token name
    - Send at least 0.05 EGLD.
 Extra EGLD will be returned.
-   - Specify 100000000 in the `Contract Transaction Gas Limit` field
+   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enouogh gas for the issue transaction

 2. To burn tokens:
    - Call `burn_tokens` with the token ID and amount to burn